Guide to Developing Film at the Drugstore in 2023.

 Common problems include odd, incorrect colors, overexposed or underexposed images, and photos looking soft or out of focus when they should be sharp.
 When you get your film scanned at a dedicated photo lab, there is almost always more attention to detail and you are much less likely to have these types of problems.

-While these issues can be addressed in photo-editing software, a lot of people don’t want to add the extra step and would rather go somewhere that provides consistent looking scans.
+While some of these issues can be addressed in photo-editing software, a lot of people don’t want to add the extra step and would rather go somewhere that provides consistent looking scans.

 Not Receiving Your Negatives with Your Scans